github/developer.github.com/content/guides/best-practices-for-integrators.md

 By enforcing a secret token, you're ensuring that any data received by your server is absolutely coming from GitHub.
 Ideally, you should provide a different secret token *per user* of your service.
 That way, if one token is compromised, no other user would be affected.

-[Whitelisting GitHub's IP addresses](https://help.github.com/articles/what-ip-addresses-does-github-use-that-i-should-whitelist) is another heavy-duty solution.
+Whitelisting [the IP address used when delivering hooks](https://help.github.com/articles/what-ip-addresses-does-github-use-that-i-should-whitelist) is another heavy-duty solution.
 However, we reserve the right to change those numbers at any time and without advance notice.
+To ensure that you're always checking the right IP address, you can [use the `/meta` endpoint](/v3/meta/#meta) to find the address we use.

 ## Provide an access token to secure access to your service